GusGus

-GusGus is an electronic music band from Reykjavík, Iceland.
+GusGus is an Icelandic electronic music band from Reykjavík.
 Although initially a film and acting collective, the group is mostly known for its electronic music.
 The group's discography consists of twelve studio albums.

 History

 GusGus was initially formed in 1995 as a film and acting collective.
-The band's name refers to the 1974 German film Ali: Fear Eats the Soul (Angst essen Seele auf) by Rainer Werner Fassbinder, where a female character is cooking couscous for her lover, pronouncing it Gusgus.
-GusGus' music is eclectic, and although primarily classified as techno, trip hop, and house music, the band has experimented with other styles.
+The band's name refers to a scene in the 1974 German melodrama film Ali: Fear Eats the Soul (Angst essen Seele auf) by Rainer Werner Fassbinder, in which a female character is cooking couscous for her lover, mispronouncing the food Gusgus.

+GusGus' music is eclectic; although primarily classified as techno, trip hop, or house music, the band has experimented with other sounds.
 They have remixed songs of popular artists such as Björk, Depeche Mode, Moloko, and Sigur Rós.

-Membership in the band has varied, and included:
+During its existence, GusGus has had as members: